 - ¼ cup shredded Parmesan cheese *** optional

 - Preheat oven to 375 degrees.

 - Snap or cut off the woody ends of the asparagus spears.
-Then place spears in a baking dish.
+Then place spears in a shallow dish.

-- Add the dressing and toss to coat.
+- Mix the dressing ingredients the toss with the asparagus to coat.

-- Bake for 9-10 minutes (narrow spears) 10-12 minutes (fat spears).
-Then toss in pan and return to oven to bake for another 8-10 minutes.
+- Spread the spears out in a single layer on a rimmed baking sheet.
+Bake for 9-10 minutes (narrow spears) 10-12 minutes (fat spears).
+Then toss in pan (add Parmesan if using) and return to oven to bake for another 6-8 minutes.